benhoyt/benhoyt.github.com/writings/flyio.md

 Fly.io doesn't support cron jobs as a built-in concept, so I had a few options to choose from:

 1. Use Fly.io to run a service manager that would start Gifty as well as the cron jobs.
+[Update: as Ben Johnson pointed out, if I was using a Dockerfile, I could `apt install cron` and then just use cron normally.]
 2. Fire up a separate cron application in Fly.io or use [Fly Machines](https://fly.io/docs/machines/).
 3. Use simple goroutines in the Go server to perform background tasks.